polariss710/store-cash-book/README.md

 # store-cash-book
-Cash book for my shop
+A little system about Cash book for my shop.
+Right now is version 46